hashicorp/terraform-provider-google/website/docs/r/billing_budget.html.markdown

   Optional.
 If creditTypesTreatment is INCLUDE_SPECIFIED_CREDITS, this is a list of credit types to be subtracted from gross cost to determine the spend for threshold calculations.
 See a list of acceptable credit type values.
   If creditTypesTreatment is not INCLUDE_SPECIFIED_CREDITS, this field must be empty.
+  **Note:** If the field has a value in the config and needs to be removed, the field has to be an emtpy array in the config.

 * `subaccounts` -
   (Optional)